rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Considering qwerty, on the navigation and mouse layers, you find Esc in the Q and Enter in the P.
 - Tab is present on the left side of the navigation and mouse layers, in the E, allowing easy access to Gui/Alt+Tab.
 - Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (UIO).
-- Shift+Backspace sends Delete, when shift is not one-shot, but Delete is also available under ; in the navigation layer.
+- Shift+Backspace sends Delete, when shift is not one-shot, but Delete is also available under ; in the navigation and mouse layers.

 ### Symbols
 - Symbols are spread across the lower and raise layers, making them easier to reach with a single hand.
 - All symbols are conveniently placed for software programming and VIM commands.

-#### Accentuation
-- Using the lower layer, we can type `, ', ", ~ and ^ as independent symbols, while in the left side of the raise layer, we can find these keycodes as accents.
-I had to program some macros in qmk to make it work this way though.
-- For example, considering qwerty, holding my left thumb + tapping s + releasing the thumb + tapping c, gives me 'c, while holding my right thumb + tapping f + tapping c, gives me ç.
-The same goes for the other accents.

 #### VIM
 - Symbols that are commonly used in VIM are placed in the right side of the raise layer, easily accessible using only the right hand.